tobami/codespeed/README.md

 If you want version control integration, there are additional requirements:

-* Subversion needs pysvn: `sudo apt-get install python-svn`
+* Subversion needs pysvn: `python-svn`
-* mercurial needs hg to clone the repo locally
+* Mercurial needs the package `mercurial` to clone the repo locally
-* git needs the git package
+* git needs the `git` package to clone the repo
 * For Github the isodate package is required, but not git: `pip install isodate`

 **Note**: For git or mercurial repos, the first time the changes view is accessed,